Community Compensation may be available for Governor appointed members who have lived experience and/or are low-income.

 Do you have a commitment to serving others?
 If you enjoy learning, building relationships, and advocating for change in systems, the WSRC provides a rewarding opportunity for volunteer public service.
-If you are interested in joining the WSRC council, we encourage you to attend a quarterly meeting, to contact our staff, or arrange a meeting with a Council member.
+If you are interested in joining the WSRC council, we encourage you to attend a quarterly meeting or contact our staff.

 If you need any support with the application process please communicate directly with WSRC staff rather than the Governor's office.
 We are available to you toll free at 1-866-252-2939 and by email at email@example.com.